waikato-llm/llm-dataset-converter/plugins/to-jsonlines-pairs.md

-                        The attribute for the instructions (default: None) --att_input ATT       The attribute for the inputs (default: None) --att_output ATT      The attribute for the outputs (default: None)
+                        The attribute for the instructions (default: None) --att_input ATT       The attribute for the inputs (default: None) --att_output ATT      The attribute for the outputs (default: None) --att_id ATT          The name of the attribute for the row IDs (uses 'id' from meta-data) (default: None)
 ```